 - Compose a piece of music using symmetry: vary a single musical motif and hear your creation.

-A Mirror Maze: Numbers in Nature will be on view from Saturday, October 12, 2019 through Sunday, April 12, 2020 inside the Hsiao Family Special Exhibition Gallery on the first floor of the museum.
+A Mirror Maze: Numbers in Nature is on view now inside the Hsiao Family Special Exhibition Gallery on the first floor of the museum.
 Admission to Mirror Maze: Numbers in Nature is included with all museum admission tickets.

 Mirror Maze: Numbers in Nature was created by the Museum of Science and Industry, Chicago (MSI).